-See your eye doctor immediately if you have any of these symptoms, see your eye doctor right away.
-Your ophthalmologist will likely treat sunburn of the eye with lubrication and an eye patch.
+See your eye doctor immediately if you have any of these symptoms.
+Your ophthalmologist will likely treat eye sunburn with lubrication and an eye patch.
 And, as already noted, your eyes will simply need time to heal.

 - Wear quality sunglasses.
-Just as important as actually wearing sunglasses is to be sure to wear the right kind of sunglasses.
+Just as crucial as actually wearing sunglasses is wearing the right kind of sunglasses.
 Dr. Natasha Hertz, an ophthalmologist at Washington Adventist Hospital, recommends sunglasses with UVA and UVB protection with UVB protection is the key.
 Not sure where to buy sunglasses that you know will protect your eyes?
 Check out these sunglasses and safety sunglasses from your favorite name brands.

 - Realize that regular exposure to the sun has long-term effects.
 Those effects include cataracts, macular degeneration, benign eye growths, and skin cancer.
 While Cooper completely recovered from eye sunburn, only time will tell if he will experience any long-term effects.